Sharptooth14/RAG_QA/README.md

 # RAG with GROQ
-This repository implements a Retrieval-Augmented Generation (RAG) question-answering system using Gemini, Google Generative AI, and LangChain.
+This repository implements a Retrieval-Augmented Generation (RAG) question-answering system using Groq and LangChain.
 The application processes PDF documents, stores their embeddings in a vector database, retrieves relevant contexts, and uses an LLM to generate concise answers to user queries.

 ## Setup